 Liberty Tap Room & Grill– Grab dinner on the lake as the sun sets or bring your boat to dock at the marina.
 The menu includes a local selection of draft beer as well as fish and chips, burgers, and steaks.
 1602 Marina Road, Suite D, Irmo, (803) 667-9715

 TownePlace Suites by Marriott Columbia Northwest/Harbison– The hotel is further out of town, but is an extended stay property has all the amenities like in-room kitchenettes and free breakfast.
 438 Columbiana Drive, Columbia

-Inn at USC Wyndham Garden– This hotel is in the heart of it all, on the University of South Carolina campus in a historic building. *In 2019 it will become Graduate Columbia.* 1619 Pendleton Street, Columbia
+Inn at USC Wyndham Garden– This hotel is in the heart of it all, on the University of South Carolina campus in a historic building. *It is now operating as the Graduate Columbia.* 1619 Pendleton Street, Columbia

 Embassy Suites by Hilton Columbia Greystone– This hotel has convenient access to Riverbank Zoo and boasts free breakfast and nightly cocktail receptions.
 200 Stoneridge Drive, Columbia

 Aloft Columbia Downtown– This Starwood hotel is another chic option for those who seek boutique style hotels.
 They have a bar, terrace, and fitness center.
 823 Lady Street, Columbia